awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/alternative_deployments.md

 ![Images/glue_4.png](/Cost/200_Cloud_Intelligence/Images/glue_4.png?classes=lab_picture_small)

-10. Crawler configuration should look as on the screenshot below.
-Click Finish

-11. Resume deployment methodoly of choice from previous page.
+10. Click Finish.
+Select the crawler and from the action menu choose 'run crawler'.

+### Setup QuickSight
 QuickSight is the AWS Business Intelligence tool that will allow you to not only view the Standard AWS provided insights into all of your accounts, but will also allow to produce new versions of the Dashboards we provide or create something entirely customized to you.

-If you are already a regular QuickSight user you can skip these steps and move on to the next step.
-If not, complete the steps below.
+**If you are already a regular QuickSight user** you will need to make sure you have an enterprise license and add permissions for QuickSight to read your CUR bucket.
+You can accomplish this by going to the persona icon in the upper right hand corner of QuickSight, clicking Manage Quicksight, clicking on Security and Permissions, clicking on managing QuickSight access to AWS Service, selecting S3, then selecting the CUR bucket from the list of S3 buckets.
+If you are new to QuickSight, complete the steps below.

 1. Log into your AWS Account and search for **QuickSight** in the list of Services